Stonewall Peak Hiking Trail Guide

 Stonewall Peak is located in East San Diego County within the Cuyamaca Rancho State Park.
 The peak itself is about 3.4 miles out and back.
 The elevation gain is about 850 feet to a total elevation of 5,730 feet.
 Stonewall Peak is great because it’s a short distance that will only take a couple of hours but will still offer some incredible views of the surrounding area.
 To the west you’re able to see Cuyamaca Peak as well as it’s neighboring peaks and Cuyamaca Peak.
 On clear days from the top of Stonewall Peak you can see the views of past Palomar Mountain to the San Bernardino Mountain Ranges, Anza-Borrego Desert, and the Salton Sea.

 I did the hike in the month of January.
 There was a minor winter storm that blew threw the area putting a light dusting of snow, hail, and grauple in the higher elevations of San Diego County.
 The weather conditions had temperatures in the high 30’s as well as steady moderate wind.
-It’s not uncommon to have winter storms pass through the area so please be aware of weather conditions to dress appropriately.
+It’s not uncommon to have winter storms pass through the area so please be aware of weather conditions and dress appropriately.
+This trail is also great to hike during the fall.
+As the fall season gets under way, the days shorten, and the nights cool, the California black oak that is found throughout this trail trail will put on a wonderful display of fall colors.

 Do you have an update to trail conditions?
 Leave a comment below.